joeldodson/jsonloggeriso8601datetime/README.md

 See the requirements.txt file for the packages this package requires.

-## readjsonfile.py utility
+## queryjsonfile.py utility
 I wanted to know what the JSON in the log files looked like, e.g., the properties it contained and how consistent each JSON object was.
 I also wanted to be able to print only some of the properties (grep/awk would be painful to pick out properties and their values).

-readjsonfile.py does this for me.
-If you run it with no arguments, a usage line is printed.
+queryjsonfile.py does this for me.
+run:
+queryjsonfile.py --help
+for information regarding arguments and options.